(Monday to Friday)

 - Dog leads must have pet

 Every dog needs to be assessed before attending Day Care.
-Please email or phone for a registration form before attending.
+Please email for a registration form before attending.

 On Assessment day please bring a copy of their vaccination certificates

-Assessments take place on Tuesday, Wednesday & Thursday from 11am to 1pm
+Assessments take place on Monday, Wednesday & Fridays from 11am to 1pm.
+Please note we DO NOT do lunches for Assessment Dogs

-Injuries that may occur in Doggy Day Care:
+Injuries and Disease that may occur in Doggy Day Care:

 Animals are still animals.
 No matter how well-trained or disciplined they may be, mishaps can still happen even in the most controlled environment, such as a Doggy Day Care.